-A cash advance is a way you can get cash from your available credit for money you can spend for in-person transactions.
+Credit card issuers offer cash advances a way to get cash from your available credit for money you can spend for in-person transactions.
 Even though it sounds like a convenient way to get access to cash, taking out a cash advance on your credit card is risky, expensive, and carries the potential for debt if you don't quickly repay the advance amount.
 Knowing that before you swipe your credit card at the ATM may help you make better decisions about the way you use a credit card cash advance - if you use one at all.

 Costs of a Cash Advance

-Those four things can make cash advances extremely expensive, but still less expensive than some alternatives, like payday loans.
+Those four costs can make cash advances extremely expensive, but still less expensive than some alternatives, like payday loans.
 Managing cash advances fee is key if you're in a situation with no other options.

 Smart Ways to Handle a Cash Advance